Skip to main content

 Consider genomic testing if:

-• a neonate or child is admitted to NICU or PICU with a likely single gene cause for their presentation (monogenic disorder);
+• a neonate or child is admitted to NICU or PICU with a presentation that is likely to result from a single gene (monogenic) disorder;

 • a neonate or child is admitted to NICU or PICU with any of the following (and an alternate diagnosis is unavailable):